The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This issue is currently not available for export.
 If you are experiencing the issue described below, please file a new ticket in JIRA.
 Once a new ticket has been created, please add a link to it that points back to this Redmine ticket.

 #2 Updated by R.I.
-Pienaar over 1 year ago
+Pienaar almost 2 years ago

 - Status changed from Unreviewed to Needs More Information